Empower all ages to achieve sexual wellness through access to comprehensive, sex-positive, inclusive sexual health education and services

 Who is Ok Sweet?

 Ok SWEET is Dawn Ansdell who is a sexual health educator and a nurse practitioner.
-She has worked across 3 different countries in sexual health, urology, walk-in clinics and hospital settings for over 20 years.
-As a cis-gendered daughter, wife, and mother of 2 school-aged boys, she is passionate about educating people about their bodies.
+With over 20 years in health care educating patients, I enter sexual wellness education as a cis-gendered daughter, wife, and mother of 2 school-aged boys.
+I am passionate about arming people with knowledge and understanding about the health and wellness of their bodies without shame, fear or guilt.

 - Bachelor of Science in Nursing